Emotional community or bundle of emotions?

 Venue: Arts Two, Room 2.17.
 Get directions and a campus map here.

 Doors open at 6pm and the talk will start at 6.30.

 Zoe's talk will be followed by a start-of-term drinks reception in the Arts Two Foyer at 7.30.
-Please do join us for a drink to to celebrate the start of term and welcome our new students.
+Please do join us for a drink and to find out more about the Centre for the History of the Emotions.
+All welcome.